 All committee decisions are communicated to the PI in writing.

-For registrations requiring full committee review, one of four determinations below will be made:
+For registrations requiring full committee review, one of five determinations below will be made:

 A letter approving the registration will be signed by the Chair and sent to the PI.
 Copies of the approval letter will also be provided to Sponsored Programs Services (SPS), the Department Head, and other applicable RCS committees (IRB, IACUC, and SCRO).

-A letter requesting additional information will be signed by the IBC Coordinator and sent to the PI.
-The PI will have 14 days from the date of the ‘needs additional information’ letter to submit their revisions.
+The IBC Coordinator will send an email to the PI within HuskySMS, requesting additional information.
+The PI will have 14 days from the date of the ‘needs additional information’ email, to submit their revisions.
 If PIs cannot meet this deadline, they must contact the IBC Coordinator or the IBC Chairperson, to request an extension.

 A letter stating the reasons for deferral and date to resubmit for full committee review will be signed by the Chair and sent to the PI.